uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/en_US.md

 ---
 title: Apply for a UK visa
 ---

-You may need to apply for visas if you intend to travel to the UK for business reasons or wish to employ anyone from outside of Europe.
-In some locations you can get a visa within 24 hours.
+You may need to apply for a UK visa if you are planning to enter the UK for business reasons or want to employ anyone from outside the European Economic Area (EEA) including Switzerland.